-$$t{1/2} = In2/k{rxn} = 0.69/k{rxn}$$
+$$t{1/2} = \ln 2/k{rxn} = 0.69/k{rxn}$$

-It is useful to associate reaction energies and reaction rates with potential energy diagrams (see the topic Potential Energy Surfaces).
-The connections are actually quite simple.
+It is useful to associate reaction energies and reaction rates with potential energy diagrams introduced earlier.
 The thermodynamics of reaction is given by the relative energies of the reactant and product on the potential surface.

-In the case of bond rotation in ethane (see the topic Potential Energy Surfaces), the reactant and product are the same and the reaction is said to be thermoneutral.
-This is also the case for the overall ring-inversion motion in cyclohexane (see the topic Potential Energy Surfaces).
+In the case of bond rotation in ethane (and ring inversion in cyclohexane), the reactant and product are the same and the reaction is said to be thermoneutral.
 The most common case, as depicted in the above diagram, is where the energy of the products is lower than that of the reactants.
 This kind of reaction is said to be exothermic, and the difference in stabilities of reactant and product is simply the difference in their energies.
-For example, the "reaction" of gauche n-butane to anti n-butane is exothermic (see the topic Potential Energy Surfaces), and the difference in stabilities of the two conformers is simply the difference in the energies (3.8 kJ/mol).
+For example, the "reaction" of gauche n-butane to anti n-butane is exothermic, and the difference in stabilities of the two conformers is simply the difference in the energies (3.8 kJ/mol).